- In 2017 CONNY Lacrosse set forth new age guidelines for travel teams

 Analysis and Action:The Eligibility Committee analyzed all appeals petitions from 2019 and earlier seasons and numerous team rosters to determine if another birthday cutoff date might better meet the CONNY schedule and conditions.
 They discovered that a cutoff date of July 1 preceding the season would eliminate virtually all appeals and allow almost all children to play with their grade classmates.
 July 1 has the additional benefit of coming after the end of the CONNY spring season.
 Therefore, the Eligibility Committee recommended, and the Executive Committee unanimously approved, moving the birthday cutoff date to the July 1 preceding the season.

 What does this mean for Darien Youth Lacrosse?

 - Boys and girls with birthdays before July 1st of the previous grade year (e.g. a child born before July 1st and began K at age 6) must play 5th - 8th grade travel with the grade ahead

 - DYLax house program conforms to these new age guidelines, unless it is better for a player to stay in grade

 - 2nd graders who are age segmented will play 3rd / 4th house

 - 4th graders who are age segmented will play 5th / 6th house

 - 4th graders who are age segmented may try out for a 5th grade travel team

-- 6th graders who play 7th grade travel will also play 5th / 6th house this spring
+- 6th graders who play 7th grade travel may also play 5th / 6th house

 - Age segmented 8th graders born after March 1 of their previous grade year may play 8th grade travel for a second year (players born before March 1st may petition to CONNY to be allowed to play)